 Characteristics Of Romanesque Arts Of The Middle Ages

 The Romanesque art of the age was characterized by a plethora of both sculptures and paintings.
 It continues into following the Byzantine iconographic models for the most common subjects of the churches.
 The Christs in Majesty, the Last Judgement and scenes from the Life Of Christ are some of the best examples of the Romanesque Art.
 The manuscripts of this age were lavishly decorated.
 These include the Bible and the psalters.
 The columns of the capitals had elaborate carvings of various figures.
 The colours used were highly striking and mostly primary.
 Stained glasses came into a lot of usage.

 Status was given to precious metals in that.
 Metal work including enamelling was a sophisticated affair.
 Spectacular shrines holding relics till date are surviving in Rome to testify the grandeur of the art of that era.
-The best examples of the Romanesque art surviving are The Shrine of The Three Kings at Cologne, Cathedral by Nicholas of Verdun, The Stavelot Triptych and Reliquary of St. Maurus are examples of Mosan enamel work.
+The best examples of Romanesque art surviving are The Shrine of The Three Kings at Cologne, the Cathedral by Nicholas of Verdun, The Stavelot Triptych, and Reliquary of St. Maurus are examples of Mosan enamel work.
 Not many beautiful pieces of the period have stood the test of time.
-Currently, there are a few secular pieces like mirror cases and jewellery which survive with their majesty.
-The bronze Gloucester candlestick and the brass font of 1108-1117 are two examples of finest metal castings.
+Currently, there are a few secular pieces like mirror cases and jewelry that survive with their majesty.
+The bronze Gloucester candlestick and the brass font of 1108-1117 are two examples of the finest metal castings.
 They are made with extreme dedication.
-With the fall of Western Roman Empire, the traditional sculpting art started to die out.
+With the fall of the Western Roman Empire, traditional sculpting art started to die out.
 Some of the life-sized sculptures were made out of plaster or stucco.